mapbox/tippecanoe/README.md

  * -al or --drop-lines: Let "dot" dropping at lower zooms apply to lines too
  * -ap or --drop-polygons: Let "dot" dropping at lower zooms apply to polygons too
  * -ag or --calculate-feature-density: Add a new attribute, `tippecanoe_feature_density`, to each feature, to record how densely features are spaced in that area of the tile.
 You can use this attribute in the style to produce a glowing effect where points are densely packed.
 It can range from 0 in the sparsest areas to 255 in the densest.
+ * -ab or --detect-shared-borders: In the manner of [TopoJSON](https://github.com/mbostock/topojson/wiki/Introduction), detect borders that are shared between multiple polygons and simplify them identically in each polygon.
+This takes more time and memory than considering each polygon individually.

 ### Doing less